bizzkoot/parking_locator_app/README.md

 ## Installation

-1. Download the APK from the releases section
+1. Download the APK from the [release](https://github.com/bizzkoot/parking_locator_app/releases) section
 2. Enable "Install from Unknown Sources" in your Android settings
 3. Install the APK on your Android device
 4. Grant required permissions (Camera and Location) when prompted